Duties of the Nominator, Nominee, and Endorser

-Endorsers write letters supporting the nomination of a SIOP Member for Fellow.
-Letters of recommendation are filed using the SIOP Fellows Online Application Program, not sent directly to the SIOP Fellowship Chair or a Committee Member.
+Endorser letters supporting the nomination of a SIOP Member for Fellow are submitted by the Nominator using the SIOP Fellows Online Application Program.
+Nomination materials are not sent directly to the SIOP Fellowship Chair or a Committee Member.

 At least three Endorsers must be SIOP Fellows.
 If a Nominee also wants to be considered for Fellow status in APA, once elected to SIOP Fellow, the Nominee will be required to use APA’s Fellows Online Application Platform to select three Endorsers who are APA Fellows in good standing.
 If the Nominee wants to be considered for Fellow status in APS, one of the Endorsers must be a Fellow of APS.
 No additional forms are required by APS.

 Go to Table of Contents | The Importance of Endorsement Letters